tlecoz/XGPU/README.md

-# What is XGPU ?
+# What is XGPU?

-XGPU provide a higher level way to use WebGPU.
-It's purpose-agnostic : it could be perfectly suitable as the fundations of a rendering engine based on WebGPU but it also be used to process numeric data or texture in a computeShader.
+XGPU provides a higher-level way to use WebGPU.
+It is purpose-agnostic: it can be perfectly suitable as the foundation of a rendering engine based on WebGPU, but it can also be used to process numeric data or textures in a compute shader.

-At its higher level, it could be described as a library because it provide basic class that allow to build whatever you want, with the logic you want and the variable name you want.
-The higher level code is very minimal and straight forward, it feel like Canvas2D code (much shorter than raw webGPU)
+At its higher level, XGPU could be described as a library because it provides basic classes that allow you to build whatever you want, with the logic and variable names you desire.
+The higher-level code is minimal and straightforward, resembling Canvas2D code (much shorter than raw WebGPU).

-At its lower level, XGPU could be considered as a framework because it drive the data automaticly from highest level to lower level, the data-binding is automatic, the declaration of the variable in the shader is automatic, the alignement of the data in the differents kind of buffer are handled automaticly, the ping-pong structure involved in computeShaders is handled automaticly, ...
+At its lower level, XGPU could be considered as a framework because it automatically drives the data from the highest level to the lower level.
+Data binding is automatic, variable declaration in the shader is automatic, alignment of data in different kinds of buffers is handled automatically, and the ping-pong structure involved in compute shaders is also managed automatically.

-XGPU is focus on WebGPU only.
-It allow you to produce a code easy-to-read, easy-to-write, easy-to-maintain, easy-to-reuse.
+XGPU is focused solely on WebGPU.
+It allows you to produce code that is easy to read, write, maintain, and reuse.

-It DOES NOT contain higher level class used in most of rendering engine such as Camera, Light, etc....
-But you can build it easyly using it ( [show the samples to see how to proceed](https://github.com/tlecoz/xgpu-samples) )
+**Note**: XGPU does not contain higher-level classes used in most rendering engines, such as Camera, Light, etc. However, you can easily build them using it (see the [samples](https://github.com/tlecoz/xgpu-samples) for examples).

+# Why is it called XGPU?

+The "X" stands for "Extendable".
+The core idea behind XGPU is the ability to use every kind of data as an extendable component.
+You can extend everything (uniformBuffer, VertexBuffer, RenderPipeline, ComputePipeline, but also Matrix4x4, Vec4, ...).

-# Key features :
+# Key features:

-- automatic data-binding : the datas used in your pipelne will be transfered and used during the draw process automaticly
+- Automatic data binding: The data used in your pipeline will be transferred and used during the draw process automatically.
-- automatic buffer alignment : don't overthink about how to fit your datas in the buffer, it's automatic and optimized , you have nothing to do
+- Automatic buffer alignment: Don't overthink how to fit your data structure into the different kinds of buffer; it's automatic and optimized, so you have nothing to worry about.
-- automatic declaration of the variable in the shader : because the data-binding is automatic , it would be a shame to write the declaration of the variable by hand.
-It's a bit complex and verbose, trust me, you don't want to write it.
+- Automatic declaration of variables in the shader: Since data binding is automatic, it would be a shame to write variable declarations by hand.
+XGPU takes care of this complex and verbose process for you.
+- Automatic handling of BindgroupLayout: Your pipeline data structure will be "aligned" to your own data structure automatically.
-- extendable renderPipeline & computePipeline : because data-binding and variable déclaration in the shader are handled automaticly, it's possible to extends and declinate your renderPipelines and/or your computePipelines
+- Extendable renderPipeline & computePipeline: Data binding and variable declarations in the shader are handled automatically, allowing you to extend and customize your renderPipelines and/or computePipelines.
-- pipeline plugin : ability to plug an advanced feature (such as light, shadow, ...) in an existing pipeline
+- Pipeline plugins: Ability to plug advanced features (such as light, shadow, etc.) into an existing pipeline.
-- easy-to-read , easy-to-write, easy-to-maintain at its higher level , and very powerfull and flexible at its lower level.
+- Easy-to-read, easy-to-write, easy-to-maintain at its higher level, and very powerful and flexible at its lower level.

-# How to use ?
+# How to use?

-I will complete this section soon but you can check some samples that use it [here](https://github.com/tlecoz/xgpu-samples)
+I will complete this section soon, but in the meantime, you can check some samples that use it [here](https://github.com/tlecoz/xgpu-samples).